Which Drive Is Displayed First In The Command Window

 10 min read

 The order in which drives are displayed in the command window (or terminal) is a seemingly simple question, yet the answer is surprisingly complex and depends on a multitude of factors.
 Understanding these factors can be useful for scripting, troubleshooting, and generally understanding how your operating system interacts with storage devices.
-It's not arbitrary, but also not always immediately predictable.
+Practically speaking, it's not arbitrary, but also not always immediately predictable.
 Let's delve deep into the details Not complicated — just consistent..

 Factors Influencing Drive Display Order